beejjorgensen/bgnet0/src/bgnet0_part_3000_projectselect.md

 The client is already provided.
 You fill in the server.

-We'll do this project in class as a pair-programming exercise.

 ## Demo Code

 [fls[Grab the ZIP file containing the files here|select/select.zip]].